gologo13/GLPasteboardMonitor/README.md

 GLPasteboardMonitor
 =====================================

-GLPasteboardMonitor monitors a change of the general pasteboard.
+GLPasteboardMonitor detects a change of the general pasteboard of the UIPasteboard.

 ## Usage